MaterSim/PyXtal/doc/index.rst

 For the output 3D structures, PyXtal uses the conventional standard cell (the same as `Bilbao
 <http://www.cryst.ehu.es/cgi-bin/cryst/programs/nph-def-choice>`_).
 This means unique axis b for monoclinic cells, the obverse triple hexagonal cell for rhombohedral groups, and origin choice 2 (0,0,0) when two origin choices are available.

 For 2D structures, we use unique axis c for monoclinic layer groups 3-7, and unique axis a for layer groups 8-18.
 When two origin choices are available, we use origin choice 1.
+We always choose c as the non-periodic axis.

 For 1D structures, we use unique axis a for monoclinic Rod groups 3-7, and unique axis c for Rod groups 8-12.
 When two settings are available for a group, we use the 1st setting.
+We always choose c as the periodic axis.

 .. toctree::
    :maxdepth: 2